getgauge/docs.gauge.org/configuration.rst

 .. versionadded:: 1.4.0

-Gauge allows you to choose a location within the project directory where the environment files are located.
-By default, Gauge looks for these files in ``env`` directory.
+By default, Gauge looks for environment property files in the ``env`` directory of the project.

 To override Gauge's default location for reading environment property files use the following options